 Challenging Breath Testing In New Jersey

-The attorneys at Levow DWI Law challenged the reliability of this machine in the landmark case, State v.
+The attorneys at Levow DWI Law, P.C. challenged the reliability of this machine in the landmark case, State v.
 Chun, before New Jersey’s Supreme Court.
 And while lead defense attorney Evan M. Levow was ultimately able to have his client’s results dismissed from court, the case’s outcome had far-reaching consequences.
 In fact, it shaped the way in which DWI cases are defended and prosecuted for the entire state.

 Before State v.
 Chun, it was impossible for defense attorneys to acquire the Alcotest’s full data report, and impossible to confirm the machine’s proper functioning.
 In effect, lawyers were unable to determine whether or not a breath test’s results had been compromised.
 Levow’s work in State v.
 Chun made this data available to legal counsel, and many cases have been dismissed entirely as a result.